The Semantic Theory of Truth

 Tarski was very sceptical about the possibility of successfully providing a coherent truth-definition for ordinary language.
 Hence, he worked with a formal language.
 Such a language must have a well-defined alphabet (the set of elementary expressions), a well-defined set of formulas and a logical basis.
 If L is a formalized language, its ML is only partially formal, usually a part of ordinary mathematics.
 The following example illustrates the issue.
 Let ‘P(a)’ be the considered formula.
 It is an atomic formula of first-order language and says that a is P (the object a has a property P).
 The truth conditions of this sentence should be formulated by

-where the symbol P refers to the set denoted by the predicate letter P. In this example, the language of set theory serves as ML.
+where the non-italics letter P refers to the set that is denoted by the italicized predicate letter P. When (3) is expressed more formally in set theory, the binary relation “is a member of” is usually represented by the Greek letter epsilon, namely .
+In this example, the language of set theory serves as the metalanguage ML.
 To finish this part, note that Tarski liberalized his early negative attitude to ordinary speech.
 In his later works, he introduced the concept of languages having specified structure (see Tarski 1944).
 They are not semantically closed formalized languages, but are well-described by specification of their units, complex expression and the underlying logic.

 The above explanations do not provide a definition of truth.
 Consider now two collections of ideas:

 (Special case): closed formulas (sentences), satisfaction by ?;